zlatanvasovic/codify.css/README.md

 Compiles Less files.

 `--modules` is a space-separated list of modules.
-If `--modules` option is used, Grunt will just compile specified modules.
+If `--modules` option is used, Grunt will only compile specified modules.

 #### Watch: `grunt watch [--modules="module..."]`